8. Who Made God?

 As a direct result from our sense of “self,” combined with our relatively high degree of intelligence compared to other life forms, we have a profound uniquely human need for meaning and purpose.
 With this sense of “self,” we also have an extremely strong survival instinct which tell us to preserve our forms, just as every organism also has this same survival instinct.
 For human beings however, it is far more complicated than for simpler organisms due to our relatively high degree of intelligence.
 Because of our higher degree of intelligence, we strive to not only instinctively preserve our bodies, but also our self-concepts – our egos, and by extension, our beliefs and worldviews – many of us doing so at all costs.
 At the same time, we experience a profoundly disturbing cognitive dissonance between our desire to preserve ourselves and live forever, and our inability to deny the fact that our forms are impermanent, just like every other form in the universe, and that we, like everything else, will one day die.
 While we would like to deny this fact, death is the one fact absolutely nobody can deny.

 In the realization of the undeniable fact of death, and our desperate desire to find a “way out” of death, along with our need to find “meaning” and “purpose” for our limited lives as egos, we invent the idea of an unlimited, eternal, “supreme ego,” otherwise known as a “higher power” or “God” if you will, along with the concept of the “afterlife” to fulfill these incredibly strong, primal ego needs.
 Because we want to believe our egos will somehow “live forever,” we therefore have to believe the eternal “supreme ego” – God, is real, and not simply a figment of our imagination.
 To understand that “God,” the “supreme ego” is imaginary, is to understand that our self-concepts – our egos, are imaginary as well.
 That is why believers tend to conflate faith with fact, even though this is an incorrect conflation.
 Our egos are in a sense “real,” but only as a dream is real; just as our egos are not Reality, as a dream is not Reality – that is, “real” as an experience, yet temporary, passing, and illusory.
 To understand all of this would be to admit that our death – the impermanence of our forms, is an undeniable fact, and any notions of “individual permanence” are also imaginary.
 Since we cannot accept this fact, we deny and ignore all evidence, all logic, all rational thought and sound reasoning which does not support our desired conclusion of permanency.
-We accomplish this by putting religious belief in a separate “box” from everything else in our lives, to keep it protected from logical, rational, scientific analysis which would expose it for the illusion it is, and to justify why we hold endless contradictions and double-standards between what we know for a fact is logically, experientially, and scientifically true in the “real world,” and what we believe is the “truth” of the so-called “spiritual world.”
-This is why the religious will not allow questioning of the fundamentals of their faith.
-Instead of facing the Reality all is One in light of the mountains of evidence and non-contradictory logic around us, we instead accept religious belief and all of its impossible contradictions and double-standards, believing in two “separate” and distinct “realities” – the “material world” and the so-called “spiritual world,” because we cannot accept the fact of Oneness, our inevitable death, and ultimate impermanence.
-The problem with awareness of the Truth of Oneness, especially for those who believe in the traditional ego-centric conception of God, is it invalidates all dualistic religious beliefs, including the whole of Judeo-Christian, Islamic theology which would not exist were it not for the contradictions and double-standards their belief systems contain, as stated previously.
+We accomplish this by putting religious belief in a separate “box” from everything else in our lives, to keep it protected from logical, rational, scientific analysis which would expose it for the illusion it is, and to justify why we hold endless contradictions and double standards between what we know for a fact is logically, experientially, and scientifically true in the “real world,” and what we believe is the “truth” of the so-called “spiritual world.”
+This is why the religious tend not to question the fundamentals of their faith.
+Instead of facing the Reality all is One in light of the mountains of evidence and sound reasoning around us, we instead accept religious belief and all of its impossible contradictions and double standards and special pleading, believing in two “separate” and distinct “realities” – the “material world” and the so-called “spiritual world,” because we cannot accept the fact of Oneness, our inevitable death, and ultimate impermanence.
+The problem with awareness of the truth of Oneness, especially for those who believe in the traditional ego-centric conception of God, is it invalidates all dualistic religious beliefs, including the whole of Judeo-Christian, Islamic theology which would not exist were it not for special pleading, and the contradictions and double standards their belief systems contain, as stated previously.